MBooze/CMW-Wiki/README.md

-# CMW-Wiki
+# Classic Minecraft Wiki

-Classic Minecraft Website Wiki
+This is wiki that can _(probably)_ help you when messing arround with http://classic.minecraft.net/